 The #tags defined on the #GlobalPartnership #tag pivot help us to make specific wiki pages part of the discourse via social media (via Twitter, Google+, Facebook, …) , and they support every willing individual to follow and contribute to any discussion thread whenever she or he has time or urge.

-That is the topic space via which the people's talents can be invited and nurtured, and via which mutual accountability "checks" can potentially involve all.
+That is the topic space via which the people's talents can be invited and nurtured, and via which mutual accountability "checks" can potentially involve all, in all local government units of the world.

 The Actor Atlas targets to become a societal architecture repository3.
 The Actor Atlas contains: